racuna1/ser334-public/README.md

 # Introduction
 This repository contains public files for use in SER334 (Operating Systems & Networks) taught by Lecturer Ruben Acuña at Arizona State University.
-This repository primarily stores sample problems used in the course.
+This repository stores practice exams and sample problems used in the course.

+## Practice Exams
+This repository contains sample exams for SER334.
+Each practice exam contains problems which match the units on exams that will be conducted.
+These practice exams are half length, meaning they contain approximate half the number of questions of a real exam.
+Problems are similar in scope and difficulty to what appears on real exams but will not be "the same questions with different numbers".
+The questions should be to gauge how well you perform on the type of questions that may appear, and on the topics that the exam(s) will cover.

+These practice exams are provided without answers.
+You are encouraged to speak with the instructor or teaching assistants about the questions when enrolled in the class.

 ## Sample Problems
 (These files are optional and intended for advanced students.
 During courses, these problems are provided as prints and/or PDFs.)